Cold, Cold, Go Away! In the Midwest, it’s another frigid day! We are getting plummeted by more freezing temperatures.

 What your baby wears under a sleepsack comes down to personal preference.
 Ya know, some adults sleep in socks, some don’t.
 (I don’t!)

 I hated putting my babies in a onesie.
 My kids were not a fan of putting anything over their heads and made it apparent by the loud screaming and screeching anytime I tired.

 But, my girls love feet pajamas (and didn’t stop wearing them past age 4).
 The extra love, maybe because the lazy parent that I was, kept them in PJs since it was the easiest.

-If you are using the Aden & Anais cozy sleeping bag or for the HALO cotton sleeper, I would suggest wearing cotton pajamas underneath.
+If you are using the Aden & Anais cozy sleeping bag or the HALO cotton sleeper, I suggest wearing cotton pajamas underneath.
 Just keep an eye out to make sure your child looks cozy and not too warm.

 Your baby may be fine with just a onesie underneath the sack, depending on your baby’s room temperature.

 Don’t forget safe sleep practices.

-Cold temperatures should not be an excuse to throw safe crib practices out the window!
+Cold temperatures should not be an excuse to throw safe sleep practices out the window!

 Do not add blankets to your baby’s crib that could cause a suffocation risk or add pillows or anything else that would give a false sense of warmth.
 Safe sleep practices are essential, and you can see what the AAP suggests here.

 Winter is the time to make a snowman, go sledding and drink hot chocolate.
 If your baby is too young, still think of all the great winter opportunities you have for years to come.
-Now, just make sure your baby is warm but not too warm and you can focus on how to dress your baby in winter!
+Now, make sure your baby is warm but not too warm, and you can focus on how to dress your baby in winter!

 What is your baby wearing this winter?
 Comment below!